bosun-ai/kwaak/README.md

 If you already have a Dockerfile for other purposes, you can either extend it or provide a new one and override the dockerfile path in the configuration.

-_For an example Dockerfile in Rust, see [this projects Dockerfile](/Dockerfile)_
+_For an example Dockerfile in Rust, see [this project's Dockerfile](/Dockerfile)_

-Additionally, you will need an OpenAI API key and a [github token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens).
+Additionally, you will need an OpenAI API key and a [github token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) if leveraging OpenAI.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>